6 nights starting from

 Returning: 04th October 2021 at 15:35

-Day 1: Travel by Eurostar from St Pancras or Ebbsfleet to Valence via Lille.
+Day 1: Travel by Eurostar from St Pancras or Ebbsfleet to Lyon via Lille.

-On arrival, transfer by coach to Tain l'Hermitage and the Hotel Pavillon de L’Ermitage.
+On arrival, transfer by coach to Tain l'Hermitage (approx 1.5 hours) and the Fac et Spera Hotel.
 Welcome dinner at the hotel this evening.

 Day 2: Full day tour to Lyon.

 Rich from industry that spans back to the 16th century, Lyon is a clean and charming city, particularly known for its gastronomy – it is said that the old town has the largest concentration of restaurants in the world!
 To assist with your discovery of the city, the day starts with a guided walking tour to show you the main sights, with the emphasis on its culinary heritage, ending at a typical Lyonnaise “bouchon” restaurant for a typical lunch with wine.
 Bouchons are a Lyonnais institution, serving hearty (meaty) fare in a convivial atmosphere in a very traditional setting.
 The afternoon is free to explore - there are plenty of cultural attractions to visit including a textile museum, the superb Gallo-Roman Museum, Roman theatres, Musée des Beaux Arts and the impressive Basilica Notre Dame de Fourvière, but there is also much enjoyment to be had wandering the atmospheric warren of streets in the older quarters of the city to work off the excesses of lunch.